antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ```

 Of course, the steps above can be combined into one function.
-In general, though, care should be taken handle or prevent the situations in which function inputs and outputs
+In general, though, care should be taken to handle or prevent situations in which function inputs and outputs
 do not agree with each other.

 ------